-So instead of displaying the table as a simple graphic (which is much easier to do), we've made it entirely text-based, providing Google with almost 300 additional words of good content, including appropriate heading and paragraph tags.
+Instead of displaying the table as a simple graphic (which is much easier to do), we've made it entirely text-based, providing Google with almost 300 additional words of good content, including appropriate heading and paragraph tags.
 And because text loads much faster than graphics, it yields even greater SEO benefit by also improving page load speed.
 Get the idea?

 "Search Engine Optimization" vs. "Website Optimization"